yanxuanshaozhu/CS61A/note/Notes.md

 for _ in iterable:                 # Iteration on iterables can be executed multiple times
     pass

-for _ in iterator:                 # Iteration on iterators can be executed only once, otherwise StopIterationErro is caused
+for _ in iterator:                 # Iteration on iterators can be executed only once, otherwise StopIterationError is caused
     pass
 ```